Lightened Up Eggplant Parmesan

 • extra-virgin olive oil

-• 324-ounce jars of rao’s homemade classic marinara sauce (or whatever sauce you love!)
+• 24-ounce jars of rao’s homemade classic marinara sauce

 Directions